 The goal of this course is to continue to develop skills for personal expression by exploring a new variety of 2-dimensional media.
 Students will be challenged to stretch their imagination to create drawings, paintings, and prints that go beyond a literal or realistic representation of the subject matter.
-Problem-solving pertaining to 2-dimensional design issues will be stressed.
+One semester will focus on the fundamentals of drawing and the other will focus on painting.
+Students will experiment with pencil, charcoal, colored pencil, pastels in the first semester.
+The semester will include the exploration of watercolor, acrylics, and oils.

-3741 3D DESIGN
+4746 3D DESIGN-CERAMICS/SCULPTURE Year Credit 1 Grades 10-12 Est. Fee \$40

-Year Credit 1 Grade 10-12 Est. Fee \$35 Prereau isite: Art Foundations
+Prereauisite: Art Foundations

-The focus of this course is to develop skills for personal expression by exploring sculpture and handbuilt ceramics.
+The focus of this course is to develop skills for personal expression by exploring sculpture, hand built and wheel-thrown ceramics.
 This class will also cover the firing process using the kiln.
 Students will be challenged to stretch their imagination to create 3-dimensional works that go beyond a literal or realistic representation of subject matter.
-Problemsolving pertaining to 3-dimensional design issues will be stressed.
+Problem-solving pertaining to 3-dimensional design issues will be stressed..